 Filing in the wrong court.
 ADJD, ADGM, or mainland?
 Getting this wrong doesn’t just delay your case — it can require starting over entirely.

 Underestimating timelines.
 Abu Dhabi proceedings can take longer than Dubai, particularly for complex commercial cases.
-Plan accordingly and ensure your agency sets realistic expectations from day one.

 Ignoring the amicable phase.
 The temptation to go straight to legal action is strong when you’re frustrated.
 Resist it.
 In Abu Dhabi’s relationship-driven market, a well-executed amicable approach recovers more money, faster, and at lower cost than premature litigation.